Rare Diseases & Orphan Drugs

 A rare disease is a life-threatening, seriously debilitating or serious and chronic condition affecting a fairly small number of patients.

-According to the Canadian Organization for Rare Diseases (CORD), rare diseases affect one in 12 Canadians (two-thirds of whom are children).
+According to the Canadian Organization for Rare Disorders (CORD), rare diseases affect one in 12 Canadians (two-thirds of whom are children).
 That represents approximately 3 million Canadians and their families facing a debilitating disease that severely impacts their lives, making finding treatments for them a serious public health concern for the country.

 Currently, only 60% of treatments for rare disorders make it into Canada and most get approved up to six years later than in the USA and Europe.